geomedialab/atlascine-website/src/fr/projects/rwanda.md

 ---
 tags: projects
-title: 'Atlas des exilés rwandais'
+title: 'Atlas des récits de vie rwandais'
 translationKey: "rwanda"
 layout: 'basic.html'
 description: 'The Atlas of Rwandan Life Stories is a digital mapping project that explores the multiple methodological, technological, ethical and cartographic aspects of mapping stories, with a particular focus on life stories.'